rahulhaque/soketi-app-manager-filament/README.md

 Support the development with a ⭐ to let others know it worked for you.

 I invest a lot of time and effort in open-source.
-If you like this project, consider supporting me on [ko-fi](https://ko-fi.com/W7W2I1JIV). 🙏
+If you like this project, please consider supporting me on [Ko-fi](https://ko-fi.com/W7W2I1JIV). 🙏

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W2I1JIV)